 A reduced iron level may be caused by:

 The common symptoms of iron deficiency anaemia are:

 Iron is essential for red blood cell health.
 A good source of iron is red meat and liver.
 It is recommended that red meat is consumed once per week to help keep iron levels within normal parameters.
 Women who are of menstruating age need to keep their iron intake increased particularly around the time of their periods.
 Individuals who follow a vegan or vegetarian diet will need to get their iron from plant-based sources.

-Good sources of dietary iron include:
+Good food sources of iron are:

 Is your diet supplying you with all the micronutrients your body needs?
 This nutrition test will identify any deficiencies.

-With over 40 biomarkers, this health check empowers you to understand much more about your health on the inside.
+With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.

-Our most advanced health check which analyses almost 50 biomarkers.
+Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.

 Abbaspour, N., Hurrell, R and Kelishadi, R. (2014).
 Review on Iron and its Importance for Human Health.
 Journal of Research in Medical Sciences: 19(2), pp 164-174.

 Lab Tests Online UK.
 (2019).
 Iron Tests.
 Available at: https://labtestsonline.org.uk/tests/iron-tests